MugTree/docker-postgres-example/README.md

              psql -h localhost -p 5433 -d postgres -U postgres -W

-Fiddle around with creating a new database and a new user in the initalisation stage and could't get it working.
+Fiddled around with creating a new database and a new user in the initalisation stage and could't get it working.

 ### Useful commands